Perfecting the Pickup

 - We needed to respect Rider control and agency.
 Design patterns needed to allow for opting in, opting out or taking complete control.

-- The system needed to flexible enough to learn about Rider willingness.
+- The system needed to be flexible enough to learn about Rider willingness.
 Don't design based on the assumption we will know the right answer.

 Making trips efficient required that we move beyond dispatching the closest car, to dispatching the most optimal* car.
 This presented several design challenges: